solidrock-technology/docs/docs/guide/events.md

 ### Address

 This is the address for the event location.
-If your event is in-person you can leave all of these fields empty.
+If your event is not in-person (i.e. it's a digital only event) you can leave all of these fields empty.

 ### Hide Event Map

-On the event landing page we show a map to provide a clearer indication of the event location for those wishing to book in.
+If an event address has been set a map will be shown on the event landing page to provide a clearer indication of the event location for those wishing to book in.
 If you'd prefer this map wasn't show you can toggle this setting on.

 ## Booking Information